learn-co-curriculum/dsc-ensemble-methods/README.md

 ### Example

 Consider the following scenario--you are looking to invest in a company, and you want to know if that company's stock will go up or down in the next year.
-Instead of just asking a single person, you have the following experts avaiable to you:
+Instead of just asking a single person, you have the following experts available to you:

 1. **_Stock Broker_**.
 This person makes correct predictions 80% of the time.
 2. **_Company Employee_**.
 This person is correct 65% of the time.